-As the heat of summer ascends and some garden plants wither and fade, one of the thriving and often rambunctious plants is the tomato.
-Most heirloom tomatoes are indeterminate, meaning they keep growing and growing, sometimes reaching upwards of 10 feet high if trellised.
-Just as you would with fruit trees and bushes, these varieties of tomatoes can be pruned to yield a higher volume of better tasting fruits.
+As the heat of summer ascends and and spring crops wither and fade, tomato plants take off, and often become unruly garden residents.
+Most heirloom tomatoes are indeterminate, meaning they keep growing and growing, sometimes reaching upwards of 6 feet high if trellised.
+Just as you would with fruit trees and bushes, these varieties of tomatoes can be pruned and trellised to yield a higher volume of better tasting fruits.
 Since indeterminate varieties set so much foliage, the idea behind pruning is to cut back and shape the foliage as much as is reasonably possible in order to direct the plant's energy and nutrients to its fruit.

-The tomato plant has a main stalk, which is what you want to preserve when pruning.
+Identify what to remove.
+The first step in pruning is to identify what to take away, and what to keep in tact.
+The tomato plant has a main stalk, which is also known as the leader.
+The leader is always preserved when pruning.
+Leaf branches grow on the leader stalk, and are the main leafy foliage along the stalk.
 Between the leader stem and the branches grow suckers, shoots that can grow and form their own branches, suckers and fruit.

-Once you get used to pruning, it might be hard to stop.
+Scale back heavy pruning at fruit set.
+Once you get used to pruning, it might be hard to stop!
 However, some moderation is needed to keep a good balance with your plants.
-In the beginning of the season, it's important to prune, but as the season progresses, heavy pruning is not as necessary, especially if you do a good job shaping and staking the plant.
-I never have just one main stalk by the height of the season.
-I usually allow a few more to grow, while pruning most suckers off.
-This helps prevent sun scald and enables the plants to have more fruiting stalks.
-This is especially important for varieties such as Brandywine or Striped German, which don't set much fruit in the first place.
+In the beginning of the season, it is very important to prune, but as the season progresses, heavy pruning is not as necessary, especially if you do a good job shaping and staking the plant.
+In fact, by the end of the season, I generally just remove any suckers that don't behave in the basket weave trellis.
+Having additional foliage at heavy fruit set can prevent sun scald and enables the plants to have more fruiting stalks.
+This is especially nice if the season happens to be a bit longer.
 Remember, the plants needs foliage to survive, just not all of it.

-- This post covers indeterminate tomatoes, but there are 3 more classifications: Semi-determinate, Determinate and Dwarf.
-Semi-determinate tomatoes grow like indeterminate ones, and then stop.
-It's important to prune these varieties in the beginning of the season and then stop once the plants start setting fruit.
+Don't prune determinate varieties.
+This post covers indeterminate tomatoes, but there are 3 more classifications: Semi-determinate, Determinate and Dwarf.
+Treat semi-determinate tomatoes grow like indeterminate ones.
 Determinate varieties should not be pruned.
 Dwarf tomatoes are determinate as well, and should not be pruned either, except to remove any yellow or diseased leaves.